TULiberalArts/Psychology/pages/next-stops.md

 - Psychology (PhD)
 - Neuropsychology (PhD)
 - Medical School (MD, DO)

-## Make Your Declaration
-The College of Liberal Arts has the largest selection of academic offerings at Temple University.
-Our students have the flexibility to explore all of their interests from the humanities and social sciences to business and the media arts.
-- View a complete list of our academic offerings at [liberalarts.temple.edu](http://liberalarts.temple.edu)
-- Register for a tour to visit us at [temple.edu/visit](http://temple.edu/visit)
-- Learn more about transferring to Temple at [temple.edu/transfer](http://temple.edu/transfer)
-- Ready to apply?
-Submit your application online at [admissions.temple.edu/apply](http://admissions.temple.edu/apply)

-## Deadlines
-**February 1**: Freshman Application Deadline for Fall Semester<br/>
-**March 1**: FAFSA Financial Aid Application Deadline<br/>
-**November 1**: Transfer Deadline for Spring Semester<br/>
-**June 1**: Transfer Deadline for Fall Semester<br/>

 ## Notable Alumni
 So many of our distinguished alumni have gone on to great accomplishments.
 The stories below feature some of our outstanding alumni who have risen to levels of professional acclaim and successes!